Kizuna (album): Background and release

 Following a special Christmas live performance at the Tokyo Dome City Hall in December to wrap up the promotion of their fifth EP single, Japanese boy band JO1 announced on January 18, 2022, that their new song "Move the Soul" would serve as the opening theme for the Aniplex's original anime series Fanfare of Adolescence, which premieres on April 2.
 On February 14, JO1 released "Dreamer", the theme song of their first drama series Short Program.
 On March 22, JO1 announced the release of their second studio album, Kizuna, on May 25, 2022.
 The album's theme was described as "recognizing the bond one has with friends after overcoming hardship together".

-Kizuna consists a total of 17 songs and was released in five physical editions.
+Kizuna consists of 17 songs and was released in five physical editions.
 Seven of them were selected from the group's three previous EP singles, while the rest are seven new songs and the three theme songs: "Prologue", "Dreamer", and "Move the Soul".
 All editions include the promotional single "With Us" and the seven selected songs.
 The two limited editions and the anime edition each has 12 tracks.
 The limited edition A comes with a bonus DVD featuring a variety segment titled JO1 What Is Your Kizuna.
 The limited edition B includes "Dreamer" and a photo book.
 The anime edition features the Boruto: Naruto Next Generations ending theme "Prologue" and "Move the Soul", as well as an illustration of JO1 members by Lay-duce as the jacket cover.
 Both of the normal edition, which comes with a solo poster, and the fan club edition consist of 15 tracks.
 The digital special edition consisting all 17 songs was released earlier on May 23, 2022.